What Does Medicare Cover for Prosthetic Devices?

 Original Medicare includes Part A and Part B, which cover inpatient and outpatient treatment, respectively.
 If you receive a surgical implant in a hospital or other inpatient setting, Part A will cover the procedure.
 Most people don't pay a premium for Part A, so you'll need to meet your deductible but won't be expected to cover any other copayments for up to 60 days in hospital.

 Part B covers prosthetics that don't require surgery, such as orthotics and surgical bras.
 For all external prosthetics, you'll pay 20% of the costs and Medicare covers the remaining 80%.
 Be careful not to select a device that exceeds the amount permitted by Medicare, or you'll have to pay 100% of the excess.
-The Medicare Part B deductible is $203, and you'll need to meet this before your insurance kicks in.
+The Medicare Part B deductible is $240 in 2024, and you'll need to meet this before your insurance kicks in.

 Which Prosthetics Aren't Covered by Medicare?

 It's important to note that not all prosthetic devices are deemed medically necessary.
 Some implants and devices are considered cosmetic, which means Medicare won't cover them.
-Unless you have a Medicare Advantage plan that provides coverage, the following devices are unlikely to be included in Medicare:

 • Dentures